DevAwizard/GetNextLine_by_anwuyan/.github/README.md

 It ensures thorough documentation of proposals, plans, progress, and performance, culminating in a detailed report for review.
 This roadmap enhances transparency, accountability, and project success, facilitating smooth execution and evaluation.

+Table of contents

+## 1. Read the Subject

 ## 1. Read the Subject